miguelazue/SP500-Direction-Prediction-News-Sentiment-Topic/README.md

 - `E_FinBERT_Publishers_SP500_Corr.py`: Correlation analysis between the sentiment score of the publisher type and the returns of the S&P500

 ### Sentiment Analysis
-- `F_FinBERT_EBF_Headlines.py`: Executing and storing the sentiment analysis for all the EBF news.
-Parquet Files.
-(This intermediary dataset is not included in this repository due to its large size)
+- `F_FinBERT_EBF_Headlines.py`: Executing and storing the sentiment analysis for all the EBF news in Parquet Files.
+(This processed dataset is not included in this repository due to its large size)

 ### Topic Modeling
 - `G_BERTopic_News.py`: Training and storing the topic models.
 LDA topics are stored in pickle files.
 Examples: `BERTopicModel2016Sample250k` and `LDAmodel2016Headlines250k30Topics.pkl`